LeToNode/Play2.0-CN-doc/scalaGuide/main/templates/ScalaTemplates.md

 ## A type safe template engine based on Scala

 Play 2.0 comes with a new and really powerful Scala-based template engine.
-This new template engine’s design was inspired by ASP.NET Razor, specifically it is:
+This new template engine’s design was inspired by ASP.NET Razor.
+Specifically it is:

 - **compact, expressive, and fluid**: it minimizes the number of characters and keystrokes required in a file, and enables a fast, fluid coding workflow.
 Unlike most template syntaxes, you do not need to interrupt your coding to explicitly denote server blocks within your HTML.
 The parser is smart enough to infer this from your code.
 This enables a really compact and expressive syntax which is clean, fast and fun to type.
 - **easy to learn**: it enables you to quickly be productive with a minimum of concepts.
 You use all your existing Scala language and HTML skills.